 At its 2017 annual party, Tencent designed a horribly sexist and sexual game at its 2017 annual party.
-A six-second footage shows female employees on their knees, trying to use their mouths to open water bottles gripped between male co-workers’s tights.
+A six-second footage shows female employees on their knees, trying to use their mouths to open water bottles gripped between male co-workers’s thighs.

 On Zhihu, China’s Quora-like service, users who claimed to be former Tencent employees implied that it was not the only instance of implicitly sexual games at the workplace.
-Material rewards were allegedly used to incentive female and sometimes male employees to partake in those games.
+Material rewards were allegedly used to incentivize female and sometimes male employees to partake in those games.
 A simple search of sexual harassment cases (性骚扰案例) in China would have returned thousands of results in addition to the Tencent case.

 Or we could talk statistics.